We use cookies on this site to enhance your experience.

 Networking with professors is arguably one of the most important aspects of the university experience.
 You’ve likely heard this before, but I’m reiterating it now to give you a sense of the why behind the push for students to network with faculty.

-I know graduate school feels like a while away (if you choose to go this route!) but 4 years flies by faster than you might think.
 If your professors don’t know you on a personal level, the letter they write for you will be generic and less likely to positively influence your admission to graduate school.
 (Yes, this is thinking ahead, but it’s important to remember as you progress through your undergraduate degree.)

 When you develop relationships with your professors and show interest in their research, you may have the chance to work as a research assistant for them.
-Not only are opportunities such as this a great addition to your resumé, but they are also a chance to determine if research is of interest to you career-wise.
+Not only are opportunities such as this a great addition to your resumé, but they are also a chance to determine if research is of interest to you careerwise.

 When you have initiative enough to introduce yourself to your professors and make them a part of your academic support network from the get-go, you’re guaranteed to enjoy your classes more.

 I’ve only listed a few of the many benefits of networking with your professors, but I hope that you’ve at least gained a sense of why it’s so important to do so.
+Remember, your professors also enjoy getting to know their students, so these connections aren’t just a one-way road.

 Stay Golden,